What happens when bowel cancer metastasises, or spreads, to the liver?

 Edited by: Bronwen Griffiths

 Some patients diagnosed with colorectal (bowel) cancer, also present with liver metastases.
+This means that the bowel cancer has spread to the liver.
 The liver is the most common site in the body of patients with bowel cancer for metastasis to occur due to its anatomical location.
 Whilst this can be a very challenging diagnosis to be given, treatment can be possible, as well as cure.
 Mr Nicola de’ Liguori Carino, an experienced hepatobiliary and pancreatic surgeon, explains how liver metastases are identified and treated in patients with colorectal cancer.

-What symptoms are tell-tale signs that colorectal cancer has spread to the liver?
+What symptoms are tell-tale signs that bowel cancer has spread to the liver?

 Unfortunately, colorectal liver metastases (bowel cancer secondary to the liver) do not manifest themselves for an extremely long time, sometimes even years.
 In fact, when the metastases do start giving signs of their presence, the disease is very advanced and it might be too late to be able to treat them successfully.